jplflyer/BeatPatterns/README.md

 To install it on your machine, you'll need to know how to use BMBF.
 And you'll need to zip it yourself.

 # About the Patterns files
-The code expects to find patterns inside the SongEditor.app directory:
+The code expects to find patterns inside the BeatPatterns.app directory:

-    SongEditor.app/Contents/Resources/Patterns
+    BeatPatterns.app/Contents/Resources/Patterns

 The build puts them there.
 However, it doesn't necessarily update them reliably.
 If you edit the file in the main project area, you might have to clean-all and rebuild to get it there.

-OR there's a Copy.sh script in the SongEditor directory you can run.
+OR there's a Copy.sh script in the BeatPatterns directory you can run.

 Note that I also have a bunch of image files that get copied the same way, but there rather static, so it should just be fine.
 Copy.sh doesn't touch them.